 Cosmo made bad commodity wagers and lost millions paying brokers $50 million more.

-More than half of the $350 million dollars belonging to his investors remains unaccounted for by the authorities.
+More than half of the 350 million dollars belonging to his investors remain unaccounted for by the authorities.

 Victims overflowed the Long Island courtroom and told anguished stories of life savings never to be seen again.